AnDreJOO2/Projekt2-Hibernate/README.md

 #### Additional list endpoint for Film entity with details

 Example: http://localhost:8080/api/films/details

 > Optional parameters:
 >
 > page - Default page is 0, allows you to select the exact page you want.
 >
 > Example: http://localhost:8080/api/films/details?page=2

+Returns list of films, included information about Director and list of Actors.

 ---